16 min read

 Replacing MEC specifically to cut weight and complexity?

-Sugar Calendar for lightweight requirements, WP Event Manager for modular control.
-Both load significantly less JavaScript and CSS than MEC’s default configuration and both work cleanly with Gutenberg.
-Sugar Calendar is the better choice if you want a plug-and-play replacement with minimal configuration; WP Event Manager is better if you are building a custom event directory with specific functionality requirements and want to add only what you actually use.
+Eventonomy or Sugar Calendar for lightweight requirements, WP Event Manager for modular control.
+All three load significantly less JavaScript and CSS than MEC’s default configuration and all work cleanly with Gutenberg.
+Eventonomy is the better choice if you also need RSVP in the free tier; WP Event Manager is better if you are building a custom event directory with specific functionality requirements and want to add only what you actually use.

 Migrating from MEC to something else?